 So for heaven’s sake, kill the objective and, construct a summary that introduces you—and your value proposition—right at the top.
 Keep in mind: It doesn’t have to be perfect, this can just be a rough draft (you can spend five minutes next week polishing it up).

 Assuming you have a decent idea of what your target audience—the decision makers you’re trying to influence—is looking for, you should be able to write a series of three or four quick statements that introduce you in a manner that lines up with the deliverables of the jobs you’re seeking.

 For instance, if you’re looking to be a project manager for a marketing agency, you’ll likely notice that many of the job descriptions call for an ability to manage timelines, budgets, and milestones.
 They want someone who can work cross-functionally with ease and rally people around a common goal.

 Whatever those common themes are for the particular jobs you’re seeking, you want this section to introduce you in a way that aligns with these deliverables.
-(And if you are feeling stuck, this article should help.)
+(And if you are feeling stuck,

 IS YOUR RESUME READY TO SHOW TO A HIRING MANAGER?